allegro/blog/_posts/2022-02-03-visual-thinking.md

 Why switching to a drawing board has such an effect?
 To answer this question we have to check some facts.

-On a daily basis a spoken (or written) language is our standard way of communication.
+On a daily basis, a spoken (or written) language is our standard way of communication.
 Children, however, need some time to develop such skill.
 Earlier they are able to:

 * register movement (at 2 months age)